Flack27/Runeterra/4 - Sessions/Session 2.md

 ---

-### Matthias's Encouragement
+### Matthias's Opposition

-> **MATTHIAS:** "But my lord undoubtably these men are..... brave.
-But that doesn't mean they can take on such a tremendous responsibility."
+> **MATTHIAS:** _stepping forward, frowning_ "My lord, I must advise against this.
+These... individuals may be capable fighters, but governing a village requires administrative experience, economic understanding—"

+> **RODERICK:** _waving dismissively_ "They have shown they are capable, clearly they are fit for the job!"

+> **MATTHIAS:** _pressing, an edge creeping into his voice_ "With respect, my lord, the village is a strategic asset.
+The mine alone—giving it to wandering sellswords simply because they completed a contract seems... imprudent."

+_Roderick's expression shifts - a flash of something wounded, then stubborn._

+> **RODERICK:** "Imprudent?
+You think I don't understand the value of my own holdings?"

+> **MATTHIAS:** _realizing he's pushed too far, smoothing his tone_ "Of course not, my lord.
+I merely—"

-> **RODERICK:** "Why not?
-They show competence why wouldn't that translate?
-You've already cleared the threat.
+> **RODERICK:** _cutting him off, voice rising slightly_ "They cleared the threat.
 They know the village, the mine, the surrounding area.
 Who better to rebuild it than those who saved it?"

-*Mathias barely hides his contempt*

-> **MATTHIAS:** "Of course my lord"
+_A tense beat.
+Matthias's jaw tightens almost imperceptibly._

+> **MATTHIAS:** _bowing his head, the words coming through clenched courtesy_ "...Of course, my lord.
+Your wisdom in these matters exceeds my own."

+_But his eyes flick to the party - cold, assessing.
+The mask is back, but they've seen behind it._

 ---